Bryan Collier: Illustration style

 Collier uses a unique technique of combining watercolors with collage.

 The first thing he does before creating the illustrations is a photo shoot of either his family or friends acting out the story.
 Sometimes he uses up to ten rolls of film.
 He believes that by having people act out the story, it shows him the important gestures that illuminate the scenes.

 Next, he carefully selects some of the photographs that best fit the text and begins sketching.
 After the sketching is complete, he begins painting in watercolor and the collage follows.
 He gets pieces for his collage mostly from magazines like Elle.

 Awards

 Collier is a four-time recipient of a Caldecott Honor: Martin's Big Words, Rosa, Dave the Potter, and Trombone Shorty.
 Those four books are among nine for which Collier has received Coretta Scott King Award recognition as the winner or honor recipient.
-The annual King Awards, one for an illustrator and one for a writer, recognize the year's "most distinguished portrayal of African American experience in literature for children or teens".
+The annual Coretta Scott King Awards, one for an illustrator and one for a writer, recognize the year's "most distinguished portrayal of African American experience in literature for children or teens".

 Coretta Scott King Award, Illustrator, winner or honor recipient (9):